Joshuajrodrigues/manga2epub4kindle/README.md

 TBD
 1) NEEDS TESTING ON OTHER KINDLE DEVICES
-2) NEEDS TO ADD SUPPORT FOR OTHER DEVICES
 3) NEED TO DO SOMETHING ABOUT ITS SPEED AND COMPRESSION RATE --improved but better is welcome 4)PROVIDE A TORRENT CLIENT TO NYAA